okta/okta-aws-cli/README.md

 ## Operation

-The behavior of the Okta AWS CLI is to be friendly for shell scripting.
+The behavior of the Okta AWS CLI is to be friendly for shell input and scripting.
 Output of the command that is human oriented is done on `STDERR` and output for the AWS CLI that can be consumed in scripting is done on `STDOUT`.
 This allows for the command's results to be `eval`'d into the current shell as `eval` will only make use of `STDOUT` values.

 ### Plain usage

-Note: example assumes other Okta AWS CLI configuration vales have already been set by ENV variables or `.env` file.
+Note: example assumes other Okta AWS CLI configuration values have already been set by ENV variables or `.env` file.

 ```shell